nonsodaniel/deel/questions.md

 ## 2. Context + ShouldComponentUpdate might be dangerous.
 Why is that?

-`ShouldComponentUpdate` depends on using props and state to determine component rerendering.
+`ShouldComponentUpdate()` depends on using props and state to determine component re-rendering.
-Using `ShouldComponentUpdate()` + `context` could inroduce a bug as result of the compoonent failing to update, when there's a change in the value of the `context`.
+Using `ShouldComponentUpdate()` + `context` could introduce a bug as result of the component failing to update, when there's a change in the value of the `context`.
 The component will not re-render in such occurence.

 ## 3. Describe 3 ways to pass information from a component to its PARENT.